November 23, 2022Review Recipe

-- 1 box white cake mix plus ingredients called for on box
+- 1 box white cake mix, plus the ingredients called for on the box

 - 8 ounces Cool Whip

-- Prepare cake to directions and after baking poke holes throughout the cake with a fork or wooden spoon handle.
+- Prepare the cake according to the box directions.
+After baking, poke holes throughout the cake with a fork or wooden spoon handle.

-- Mix boiling water with Jello and stir until dissolved, then pour in cold water.
+- Mix the boiling water with the jello and stir until dissolved, then pour in the cold water.

-- Pour Jello over the entire cake, allowing to seep into holes.
+- Pour the jello over the entire cake, allowing it to seep into holes.